I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Charles Vance Millar practiced law in Ontario for 45 years until his death in 1926.
-He was also a shrewd investor, which meant there was a nice fat bank account when he suffered a fatal heart attack after running up some stairs.
+He was also a shrewd investor, which meant there was a big fat bank account when he suffered a fatal heart attack after running up some stairs.

 Never married and having no close relatives, Millar constructed a will that was whimsical and mischievous.
 He parcelled out much of his estate to test his theory that every person had a price; the only mystery being at what level would greed trump principle.